botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [SSRF Open Redirection](#ssrf-open-redirection)
 [SSRF Consecutive Connection State](#host-connection-state)

+>Server-side request forgery is a web security vulnerability that allows an attacker to cause the server-side application to make requests to an unintended malicious exploit location URL.

 >SSRF attack cause the server to make a connection to internal services within the organization, or force the server to connect to arbitrary external systems, potentially leaking sensitive data.
 Burp scanner may detect SSRF issue as an, `External service interaction (HTTP)`.

 >SSRF Sample payloads.